networknt/light-doc/content/concern/config.md

 just placeholders and it needs to be updated during deployment.
 With Kubernets, this file will be mapped to Secrets.

-For now, only file system configuration is supported; however, config files can be served by light-config-server in a zip format and the server module can be started to load all config from light-config-server in a zip file format.
+For now, only file system optionally associate with environment variables configuration is supported; however, config files can be served by light-config-server in a zip format and the server module can be started to load all config from light-config-server in a zip file format.
 It will automatically unzip it and put the config files into the right location to bootstrap the server.
 Given the risk of single point failure, only when the server start, it will contact external light-config-sever to load (first time) or update local file system so that config files are cached.
 Except first time start the server, the server can use the local cache to start if config service is not available.

+In 1.5.26 release, an external config file 'values' with extension json, yaml or yml are provided which can be optionally used to inject value into the config.
+By configuring this file, environment-specific values in the configuration file can be managed more easily and directly.
+The guidance also can be found in this document.

 ## Singleton